automenta/senars8/docs/PLAN.md

 ## Overview

-This document provides the comprehensive plan for SeNARS (Self-Evolving Neuromorphic-Adaptive Reasoning System) as a turnkey autonomous entity that self-improves with optional user cooperation.
+This document provides the comprehensive plan for SeNARS as a turnkey autonomous entity that self-improves with optional user cooperation.
 The system is designed for general-purpose cognitive tasks across any domain.